How to share and collaborate on drafts

 How to share a draft

-Share the draft by clicking the person icon in the bottom right.
+Share the draft by clicking the Share draft button on the right of the gray banner.

 How to edit the draft

-When a teammate is editing a shared draft, its blue border will show who is editing and when they last made changes to the draft.
+When another teammate is editing a shared draft, the blue border will show who is editing and when they last made changes to the draft.

 To take over the draft, click the Edit button at the top right of the blue shared draft bar.
 You will see a confirmation screen about whether you want to proceed with editing the draft.
 Only one teammate can edit a draft at a time.

-Make your edits to the draft, and your teammates will be able to see the edits in real-time on their screens.
+Make your edits to the draft, and your teammates will be able to see the edits in real-time on their screens as you're typing.

-To pass the draft back, simply @mention your teammate and let them know you're done editing in the comments.
+To pass the draft back, simply @mention your teammate and let them know you're done editing.
+They can then click Edit button on their screen and take the draft over.

 Who can see the draft?